-- We recommend that you generate DSNU correction values first before generating PRNU correction values. - Set the FFC feature to Off before generating PRNU correction values. - Before executing the PRNU correction, you must set the camera as follows: OffsetX, OffsetY: 0 - Width, Height: Maximum values - The grey reference image must be acquired at uniform illumination.
+- we recommend that you generate DSNU correction values first before generating PRNU correction values. - set the FFC feature to Off before generating PRNU correction values. - the grey reference image must be acquired at uniform illumination.
 We strongly recommend that you use a high-quality light source to deliver uniform illumination.
 Standard illumination may not be appropriate.